spiral/shopify-starter-kit/README.md

 For starting core of project you need to do few simple steps:
 1. Clone this repo,
 2. Install dependencies using npm or yarn. `npm install`,
-3. config file: `config.yml` with correct settings.
+3. Create config file: `config.yml` with correct settings.
 Can use the `config.example.yml` as example,
 4. Start you project using npm or yarn `npm run start` or `npm run start:prod`.

 After build all changes will be applied into you selected Shopify theme.